bstewlipsey/StockAgenticAI/README.md

      ```

 3. **Configure your API keys and settings:**
-   - Edit `config.py` and set your Alpaca, Gemini, and other API keys.
+   - Edit `config.py` and set your Alpaca, Gemini, NewsAPI, and other API keys as needed.
+   - Ensure your `.env` file contains `NEWS_API_KEY` for news retrieval features.

 4. **Run the trading bot:**
    ```powershell